ryancoopersmith/trivia/README.md

 # Trivia Extraordinaire

+## When I search for a category's associated file, remember that I renamed : to - and spaces to - in the file name

 My breakable toy, "Trivia Extraordinaire", is a trivia app composed of over 200,000 questions, found by crawling the Jeopardy archives.
 The user can chose between multiple question categories and multiple levels of difficulty, where the time to complete each question is decreased as the level